 This long faux lead planter can be displayed on walls, windowsills or at the junction between walls and the floor.
 The upright hosta adds height, while the asplenium, ophiopogon and dichondra contrast with each other and soften the edges of the container.

-Heuchera and carex
+Heuchera and carex pot display

 We used: Heuchera ‘Cappuccino’, Heucherella ‘Gold Strike’ and Carex comans ‘Bronze Form’.

 Filled to the brim with ferns and cyclamens, this container is perfect for softening the hard features of a shady courtyard.
 Ivy-leaved cyclamen provide flowers for autumn interest, while the evergreen ferns ensure a lush display year round.

 Pots and containers can dry out quickly, especially in hot weather.
 When planting, you can take steps to aid water retention by incorporating plenty of organic matter, like leaf mould.
 This will suit many shade-loving plants that are themselves woodland plants.
 You could also try incorporating water-retaining granules into the compost, that store water when wetted.